 - Administration, Supervision, Management

 Each domain area includes separate tasks which are noted in the study guides, with practice questions relevant to the tasks that pertain to the particular level for which you are preparing.
 Relevant formulas and conversion references are also included, as well as answer keys to help identify the areas you may need to apply additional study.

 This comprehensive review of process instrument calibration provides a foundation for understanding the principles and applications of the most frequent tasks that a technician performs.
 It also serves as an excellent study guide for the calibration domain in CCST certification.

-Selecting and implementing measurement and control devices for process automation applications is made easier with this best-selling reference.
-This clear and concise third edition provides quick access to ISA symbology, instrument and control valve selection criteria, and conversion guidelines, with new sections on maintenance, calibration, decision-making skills, and consulting.
-A bonus CD-ROM is also included.
-Whether you are an experienced engineer, technician, salesperson, or project manager, or new to the field, you will better understand how to assess, compare, and select the various methods of measurement and control with this valuable and economical handbook in your library.
+This is an authoritative and indispensable resource for anyone who is responsible for selecting and implementing measurement and control devices for process automation applications.
+This clear and concise edition covers: ISA symbology, Instrument and control valve selection criteria, conversion guidelines, maintenance of measurement and control devices,, calibration of measurement and control devices, and c consulting.
+Whether you are an experienced engineer, technician, salesperson, or project manager, or new to the field, you will better understand how to assess, compare, and select the various methods of measurement and control with this valuable handbook in your library.